 The COVID-19 pandemic has employees throughout California understandably concerned about their health, safety, and income security.
 This unprecedented public health crisis could also lead to situations where employees face discrimination or retaliation from their employers.
 This is a rapidly evolving situation, and your rights may depend on the city and industry in which you are employed.
-Call the California employment attorneys at Spencer Young Law for a free consultation if you have questions.What Must My Employer Do to Protect Me From Exposure to COVID-19?
+Call a California employment attorney at Spencer Young Law for a free consultation if you have questions.What Must My Employer Do to Protect Me From Exposure to COVID-19?

 The California Division of Occupational Safety and Health, or Cal/OSHA, establishes the health and safety standards employers must follow.
 Some of these standards apply to all employers, such as maintenance of an effective illness and injury prevention program.
 Others apply to specific industries, such as the healthcare sector, which is subject to specific standards on preventing the spread of aerosol-transmissible diseases, including COVID-19.
 Your employer may be required to provide compliant Personal Protective Equipment.
-If you have questions about industry-specific health and safety standards, you should contact Cal/OSHA, or call the Oakland employment lawyers at Spencer Young Law.
+If you have questions about industry-specific health and safety standards, you should contact Cal/OSHA, or call an Oakland employment lawyer at Spencer Young Law.

 Likewise, if you are familiar with the standards and believe they are not being met, you can report the violation to Cal/OSHA, which has the power to enforce these standards.
 California Labor Code Section 6310 prohibits your employer from retaliating against you for reporting health safety violations to OSHA.
 Likewise, California Labor Code Section 6311 prohibits your employer from terminating your employment if you refuse to work under unsafe conditions, provided that:

 - An OSHA standard is being violated, and

 - You face a real and apparent hazard if you work under such conditions.